Jimbly/dcexjam2025/README.md

 * click to move - ensure stop when enter (active?) battlezone
 * click to move - stop when threatened (or, always in battlezone?)
 * hide cheating commands like entset, stat
+* W on map screen is selecting Exit button, not moving player
+* Space on map screen after exit button selected is activating Wait, not closing the window

 Credits
 =======